nickvourd/Supernova/README.md

 ### Supernova Installation

-:information_source: Alternatively, you can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases) of Supernova.
+You can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases) of Supernova, or you can manually install Supernova by following the next steps:

 1) To install Supernova manually, clone the repository by executing the following command: